Building a Battleground: Alterac Valley

 Setting: From an art standpoint, Alterac Valley is very straightforward.
 We have our first Warcraft themed area, with Alliance and Horde tilesets, as well as a nice snowy landscape.
 This type of tileset would be great, as it would easily transfer many assets to something like Warsong Gultch, or Arathi Basin, should those maps be made.
 Aesthetically Alterac Valley has existed for years, so there are many opportunities to create landmarks and familiar sites along the lanes as well.

 Gameplay: Alterac Valley will have a few unique objectives that will keep teams pushing towards the win.
-I'll breakdown the fundamentals of how each will work within their own sections, but the map will contain two new types of mercs, a new building mechanic, and a completely new core mechanic.
+I'll breakdown the fundamentals of how each will work within their own sections, but the map will contain two new types of mercs, a new building mechanic, a graveyard mechanic, and a completely new core mechanic.
 The map will reward teams that push with an easier victory once the core has been reached, but will also give specific team comps, potentially, a chance at an earlier victory if they play well.

 Mercs: There are two types of mercs present on Alterac Valley, Griffon/Wyvern Fliers (3 per), and Horse/Wolf Riders (3 per), each for their respective factions.